avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 [ec2-user@ip-10-0-100-100 ~]$
 ~~~

-As discussed before, the private subnet has no outbound internet access, so pings to 8.8.8.8 fail as expected
+As discussed before, the private subnet has no outbound internet access, so pings to 8.8.8.8 fail as expected.

 ~~~
 [ec2-user@ip-10-0-100-100 ~]$ ping 10.0.1.254